flybywiresim/aircraft/README.md

 **Q: Is it payware?**

-A: No, it is a completely free aircraft, open-source.
+A: No, it is an entirely free aircraft, open-source.

 **Q: What is the roadmap/progress?**

-A: You can follow our current progress on the trello: https://trello.com/b/z3jimJLq/study-level-a320neo
+A: You can follow our current progress on the Trello: https://trello.com/b/z3jimJLq/study-level-a320neo

 **Q: How do we report bugs?**